menno/cloudfront_asset_host/README.markdown

 # CloudFront AssetHost

 Easy deployment of your assets on CloudFront or S3.
-When enabled in production, your assets will be served from Cloudfront/S3 which will result in a speedier front-end.
+When enabled in production, your assets will be served from CloudFront/S3 which will result in a speedier front-end.

+## Why?

+Hosting your assets on CloudFront ensures minimum latency for all your visitors.
+But deploying your assets requires some additional management that this gem provides.

+### Expiration

+The best way to expire your assets on CloudFront is to upload the asset to a new unique url.
+The gem will calculate the MD5-hash of the asset and incorporate that into the URL.

+### Efficient uploading

+By using the MD5-hash we can easily determined which assets aren't uploaded yet.
+This speeds up the deployment considerably.

+### Compressed assets

+CloudFront will not serve compressed assets automatically.
+To counter this, the gem will upload gzipped javascripts and stylesheets and serve them when the user-agent supports it.

 ## Installing

+    gem install cloudfront_asset_host

-Include the gem in your app's `environment.rb` or Gemfile.
-It is hosted at Gemcutter[http://gemcutter.org/gems/cloudfront_asset_host]
+Include the gem in your app's `environment.rb` or `Gemfile`.

 ### Dependencies

+The gem relies on `openssl md5` and `gzip` utilities.
+Make sure they are available locally and on your servers.

+### Configuration

 Make sure your s3-credentials are stored in _config/s3.yml_ like this:

     access_key_id: 'access_key'
     secret_access_key: 'secret'

-The gem relies on +openssl md5+ and +gzip+ utilities.
-Make sure they are available locally and on your servers.

-### Configuration
 Create an initializer to configure the plugin _config/initializers/cloudfront_asset_host.rb_

     # Simple configuration